CodeCorico/MemoryOverflow/cards/README.md

 # type

-Type can only be: "variable", "code", or "event"
+Type can only be: "variable", "code", "event" or "the machine"

 # author